canel-rom1/debian-docker/README.md

+**!!
+THIS IS A FORK OF <a href="https://github.com/jmtd/debian-docker/">jmtd/debian-docker</a> !!**

 # debian-docker

-scripts and Dockerfiles to build jmtd/debian\* docker images
+scripts and Dockerfiles to build Debian docker images

-What I use to build `jmtd/debian:*` docker images on the Docker registry.

 ## Description of images